Skip to main content

 Plugin marketplaces on GHES

 Host plugin marketplaces on your GHES instance to distribute internal tooling across your organization.
-The marketplace structure is identical to github.com-hosted marketplaces; the only difference is how you reference them.
+The marketplace structure is identical to github.com-hosted marketplaces, but installation works differently depending on where you add the marketplace, and credentials differ across surfaces:

 Add a GHES marketplace

 The owner/repo shorthand always resolves to github.com.
-For GHES-hosted marketplaces, use the full git URL:
+For GHES-hosted marketplaces, use the full git URL.
+HTTPS URLs are recommended:

 /plugin marketplace add git@github.example.com:platform/claude-plugins.git